SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The only thing we do with the executor functions argumetns resolutionFunc and rejectionFunc is call them when we want to resolve/reject.
 As with the Promise.resolve and .reject, you pass the rejectionFunc the reason for rejecting, and the resolutionFunc the thing you want to fulfill with, or another promise

+JS has a few methods for acting on multiple promises at once:
+Promise.race() takes n promises and runs the attached callback <b>once</b> the first promise resolves.
+Promise.all()/allResolved() runs the attached callback once all passed promises are resolved.
+The attached callback will recieve all returned results as an array.
+{{c1::Promise.allSettled()}} is like {{c1::Promise.all()}}, but the {{c2::former}} will {{c3::continue even if one rejects}}, the {{c2::latter}} will {{c3::not}}

+in node, most functions are still designed for callbacks, however you can use util.promisify(). util.promisif()y takes a function following with a error-first callback as the last argument, and returns a version that returns promises.

+Promisifying is making someting return a promise which wouldn't normally.

 ### Overloading